 Of course, unforeseeable circumstances happen, but there is a way to be proactive if your finances take a wrong turn.
 If you’re able to anticipate a late payment, it’s best to get in front of it as soon as possible.

 Call your lender and explain the situation.
-Together you can figure out a plan to keep the credit score on the right track and prevent the occasional hiccup from tanking your credit score.
+Together, you can figure out a plan for maintaining your credit score and preventing hiccups from ruining it.

 Know When to Refinance

-Every late payment is incrementally affecting your payment history and credit score.
+Every late payment is incrementally impacting your payment history and credit score.
 If you’re stuck in this common situation it might be time to refinance your car loan.

 There are several practical reasons to refinance an auto loan, but two major ones include:

 A credit score can go through a lot of changes over a couple of years.
-If you bought a car with a low (or nonexistent) score, and it has since improved, you can garner a lower interest rate by refinancing.
+If your credit score has improved since you bought the car, refinancing can help you get a lower interest rate.

 Even if it is only a couple of percentage points lower, a minor interest rate adjustment will still save you a lot of money over time.
 If your credit report is teetering you may want to consider partnering with a credit repair company.
-They can help you get back on track and jumpstart the process of rebuilding your credit score by dealing with your creditors and the major credit bureaus for you.
+They can help you get back on track and rebuild your credit score by disputing negative items on your credit report.
+They deal with your creditors and the major credit bureaus for you.

 In the event of a financial setback, refinancing will reduce monthly auto loan payments.
-Granted, this method will make the auto loan drag on longer, but at least this way, you can afford payments and preserve your credit score.
+Granted, this method will make the auto loan drag on longer.
+However, at least this way, you can afford payments and preserve your credit scores.